 In order to provide for visitor safety and to protect parkland resources, the Park District staff and trail volunteers provide a much-needed source of labor to repair and enhance existing trails and construct new narrow trails.
 Trail maintenance projects at various Regional Parks include helping with pruning, erosion control, trail tread and corridor improvements, and new trail construction.
 It is also a great way to see the parks!

-Download: Ivan Dickson Volunteer Trail Maintenance Newsletter [PDF]
+Download: Ivan Dickson Volunteer Trail Maintenance Newsletter - Spring 2019 [PDF]

 Ivan Dickson Trail Maintenance Program Event Schedule

 If you have any questions about any of the programs, please call (510) 544-2631.

 |Miller Knox Regional Shoreline||30 volunteers||Registration opens March 22|

 |Sat, May 18

 Ivan Dickson Trail Day

 |Round Valley Regional Preserve||60 volunteers|

 National Trails Day with REI